Pattern Matching Tutorial

 This tutorial assumes you have finished GSQL 101, and are familiar with the basics of defining a schema, loading data, and how to write basic queries.

 For example, imagine a simple schema consisting of a Person vertex type and a Friendship edge type.
-A pattern could be a trace on this simple schema,
+A pattern could be a trace on this simple schema, going from a Person across the Friendship edge and to another Person.

 Person - (Friendship) - Person - (Friendship) - Person